Updated October 6, 2023

-Why Investment Banker and Equity Research Analyst prefer Band Charts?
+Why do Investment Bankers and Equity Research Analysts prefer Band Charts?

-While working as a equity research analyst, we make various valuation related graphs.
-The above data can be used to make the Price to Earnings Graph (PE graph).
+While working as equity research analysts, we make various valuation-related graphs.
+One can use the above data to make the Price-to-Earnings (PE) graph.
 We can plot the historical PE ratios.
-However, just the PE ratio graph may not give us the required interpretation.
+However, the PE ratio graph may not give us the required interpretation.

-We may look at even a better version of the PE ratio graph known as Band Charts which is essentially made on the same data.
+We could look at a better version of the PE ratio graph called Band Charts, made on the same data.

 Band Charts are also made on the same data as the Ratio Charts.
-However, the Y-axis of band charts provide the Price Per share as compared to PE ratio as given in the Ratio Graph.
-This kind of a graph is one of the most important graphs used by Research Analysts for their reports.
-The Band is drawn between the maximum PE and the minimum PE for the stock.
+However, the Y-axis of band charts provides the Price Per share as compared to the PE ratio, as given in the Ratio Graph.
+This kind of graph is one of the most important graphs used by Research Analysts for their reports.
+One draws the band between the maximum PE and the minimum PE for the stock.

-Step 3 – Calculate the average, maximum and the minimum of the PE ratios
+Step 3: Calculate the average, maximum, and minimum of the PE ratios.

-Step 4 – Find the implied price at average, maximum, minimum PE ratio using the following formula
+Step 4: Find the implied price at the average, maximum, and minimum PE ratio using the following formula:

 - Price (corresponding to maximum) = Average PE x (Historical EPS)